mes3n/submarine-steering/README.md

 ## Forking

-Most of the server code is pretty standard as there are only minimal changes to the standard method of configuring a network socket in C.

-The configuration files are less straightforward.
+The configuration files are a somewhat convoluted mess.
 In order to simplify the process of modifying fields, some macros have been utilized.
 Adding a new field will require defining some variables.